 These can be forgotten treasures in the closet or unusual pieces from vintage shops or rental platforms.
 In this way we do not consume new resources, but we can still put together unique, fashionable outfits.

-Examples for such outfits, see Green Looks Great!
+Use Cases for such outfits, see Green Looks Great!

 Source & Copyright by Green Looks Great

 I think there are many exciting and encouraging developments in the fashion industry.